 After 30 sec of pre-purge is complete, the pressure switch checks for sufficient combustion.
 Then, the gas valve energizes and the system attempts to ignite with igniter being energized.
 The igniter energizes for 5 sec and integrated gas controller (IGC) allows system to sense flame for 2 sec at the end of 5 sec of ignition trial.
 On first successful ignition, system stays at the ignition speed for 10 sec and ramps up to an intermediate speed for approximately 10 sec and gradually ramps up to the steady state speed.
-The system uses the same logic for 2nd and 3rd ignition trials.
+The system uses the same logic for 2nd ignition trial.
+If a 3rd or 4th ignition attempt is needed, the inducer speed is increased to the intermediate speed.
 In case the 4th attempt fails, the system will lock out for 1 hr.
 After 1 hr. lock out period, the system starts with normal operating sequence.
 Once flame is established and proven successfully, indoor (evaporator) fan motor is energized after 30 seconds.
 When the thermostat is satisfied and W is de-energized, the pre-mix burner will stop firing and the indoor (evaporator) fan motor shuts off after a 90 second time-off delay.
 Please note that the IGC has the capability to automatically decrease the indoor (evaporator) fan motor "ON" delay and increase the indoor (evaporator) fan motor "OFF" delay in the event of high duct static and/or partially-clogged filter.